High Performance Computing — HPC

 CUIT offers four ways to leverage the computing power of our High Performance Computing resources.

-Researchers may purchase servers and storage during periodic purchase opportunities scheduled and approved by faculty and administration governance committees.
-A variety of purchasing options are available with pricing tiers that reflect the level of computing capability purchased.
+Researchers may review a server "menu" and pricing and submit an order via our HPC Cluster Purchase page .
+A variety of high performance computing purchasing options are available with pricing tiers that reflect the level of computing capability purchased.
 Purchasers receive higher priority than others users.

-An individual researcher may pay a set fee for a share of the system for one year as a single user with the ability to use additional computing capacity as it is available, based on system policies and availability.
+An individual researcher may pay a set fee for a share of the high performance computing system for one year as a single user with the ability to use additional computing capacity as it is available, based on system policies and availability.
 The current price is set at $1000/year.

 Submit a request form for an HPC rental request now.

-Researchers, including graduate students, post-docs, and sponsored undergraduates may use the system on a low-priority, as-available basis.
+Researchers, including graduate students, post-docs, and sponsored undergraduates may use the high performance computing system on a low-priority, as-available basis.
 User support is limited to online documentation only.

 Submit a request form for free HPC access now.

-Instructors teaching a course or workshop addressing an aspect of computational research may request temporary access for their students.
+Instructors teaching a course or workshop addressing an aspect of computational research may request temporary access to a high performance computing cluster for their students.
 Access will typically be arranged in conjunction with a class project or assignment.

 Submit a request form for HPC Education access now.

-Current HPC contacts can request access to their HPC group for a new user by emailing [email protected].
+Current high performance computing contacts can request access to their HPC group for a new user by emailing [email protected].
 This option is available to current authorized contacts only.